united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 msg.topic = "umh/v1/printingCo/lisbon/hall-a/speedmaster106/_analytics/work-order/running";
 return msg;
 ```
-21. Connect the first rule (top output) of the switch node to this function node.
+23. Connect the second rule (bottom output) of the switch node to this function node.
-22. Drag an mqtt out node from the palette to the flow.
+24. Drag an mqtt out node from the palette to the flow.
-23. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
+25. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.
-24. Connect the function node to the mqtt node.
+26. Connect the function node to the mqtt node.
-25. Now, creating the flow shall be completed.
+27. Now, creating the flow shall be completed.

 ![start and stop flow](/images/getstarted/calculateKpiWithAnalytics/start-stop.png?width=75%)